MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

   - flowmaker
   - enduser
 ---
-# Create an automated flow by using Common Data Service (current environment) connector
+# Create an automated flow by using Microsoft Dataverse connector

 [!INCLUDE[cc-data-platform-banner](./includes/cc-data-platform-banner.md)]

 >[!IMPORTANT]
 >There are three connectors available to connect to Dataverse.
-This article covers the recommended [Common Data Service (current environment)](./connection-cds.md) for connecting to Dataverse.
+This article covers the recommended [Microsoft Dataverse](./connection-cds.md) for connecting to Dataverse.
 The [Common Data Service connector](./connection-cds.md) and the [Dynamics 365 connector](/connectors/dynamicscrmonline/) are also available for use if you cannot use the recommended connector.

 The flows you create can trigger when a Dataverse record is created, updated, or deleted.

 Additionally, you can perform create, update, retrieve, and delete actions on records within Dataverse.

-## Initiate a cloud flow with Common Data Service (current environment) connector
+## Initiate a cloud flow with Microsoft Dataverse connector

 Use the **When a record is created, updated or deleted** trigger to initiate your flow: